compound-finance/comet/docs/README.md

 SupplyRate = (InterestRateBase + InterestRateSlopeLow * Kink + InterestRateSlopeHigh * (Utilization - Kink)) * Utilization * (1 - ReserveRate)
 ```

-To calculate the Compound III Supply APR as a percentage, pass the current utilization to this function, and divide the result by `10 ^ 18` and multiply by the approximate number of seconds in one year.
+To calculate the Compound III supply APR as a percentage, pass the current utilization to this function, and divide the result by `10 ^ 18` and multiply by the approximate number of seconds in one year.

 ```
 Seconds Per Year = 60 * 60 * 24 * 365
-utilization = getUtilization()
+Utilization = getUtilization()
-Supply Rate = getSupplyRate(utilization)
+Supply Rate = getSupplyRate(Utilization)
 Supply APR = Supply Rate / (10 ^ 18) * Seconds Per Year
 ```